Geniools/ceh-elastic-stack/README.md

-# Elastic Stack: A honeynet with Elasticstack
+# A honeynet connected with Elasticstack
 A docker-compose "project" for running several honeypots and log all the output in Elasticsearch.

 This is done part of the CEH minor at NHL Stenden University of Applied Sciences, Emmen, The Netherlands.